Proton

 Security questions are meant to help reset passwords, reopen locked accounts, and ultimately protect your digital spaces from attacks or breaches, but such safeguarding is widely considered flawed and unreliable(new window).

 A massive Yahoo data breach(new window) highlighted the perils of relying on security questions to protect your accounts.
-The breach exposed the personal data of half a billion million users, including their names, email addresses, phone numbers, and the security questions and answers they used for account recovery.
+The breach exposed the personal data of half a billion users, including their names, email addresses, phone numbers, and the security questions and answers they used for account recovery.

 This article will explore why security questions are actually terrible for your security and what measures you can take to better protect your most sensitive private data.